What Are Different Types of Ports For Ships?

-A few notable examples may include Ukraine’s Odessa, Russia’s Vostochny Port and Murmansk Port, Japan’s Kushiro and Alaska’s Valdez.
+A few notable examples may include Ukraine’s Odesa, Russia’s Vostochny Port and Murmansk Port, Japan’s Kushiro and Alaska’s Valdez.

-These are specifically employed for transhipment of cargo to inland destinations.
-It is a trans-shipment port which is connected to a seaport and manages intermittent operation like billing and managing co-ordination between importer and exporters.
+These are specifically employed for the transhipment of cargo to inland destinations.
+It is a trans-shipment port connected to a seaport and manages intermittent billing and coordination between importers and exporters.

-These ports serve the same purpose as the veins do in our body because these are used to connect importers and exporters from remote areas who cannot access to seaports for trading or other purposes.
-In India alone, there are nearly 300 to 330 dry ports and certainly, more are under development.
+These ports serve the same purpose as the veins in our body because these are used to connect importers and exporters from remote areas who cannot access seaports for trading or other purposes.
+There are nearly 300 to 330 dry ports in India, and more are under development.

-Seaports are the most common types of ports around the world which are used for commercial shipping activities These ports are built on a sea location and enable the accommodation of both small and large vessels.
+Seaports are the most common types of ports worldwide used for commercial shipping activities.
+These ports are built on a sea location and enable the accommodation of small and large vessels.

 Seaports are the most common type of ports and a major part of water transportation.
-These are further classified into three categories namely: Cruise Port; Port of call and Cargo port.
+These are further classified into three categories: Cruise Port, Port of call, and Cargo port.
 These all are briefed as under:

 i) Cruise Home Ports

-This type of port specializes in dealing with the activities of cruise ships and provide the platform for the passengers to enter and disembark the cruises at the beginning and the end of the journeys, respectively.
-A cruise home port is also capable of providing the essential provisions required for a luxurious cruise voyage.
-The supplying may vary from fuel resources to fresh drinking water, wines, foods etc.
+This type of port deals with the activities of cruise ships.
+It provides the platform for the passengers to enter and disembark the cruises at the beginning and the end of the journeys, respectively.
+A cruise home port can also provide the essential provisions for a luxurious cruise voyage.
+The supply may vary from fuel resources to fresh drinking water, wines, foods etc.

-A typical cruise home port is always congested and is buzzing with people boarding or leaving the cruises.
+A typical cruise home port is always congested and buzzes with people boarding or leaving the cruises.

-These are the busiest sort of ports due to continuous boarding; loading; unloading activities.
-Also, all the formalities and arrangements for a safe voyage through cruises is pre-planned and executed by the port authority at the port.
+These ports are busy due to continuous boarding, loading, and unloading activities.
+Also, the port authority pre-planned and executed all the formalities and arrangements for a safe voyage through cruises.

-In South Florida, Miami ports are considered as the modern cruise capital of the world.
-Also, Port Everglades and San Juan port of Florida and Puerto Rico respectively are also considered significant for their destination holiday cruises.
+In South Florida, Miami ports are considered the modern cruise capital of the world.
+Also, Port Everglades and San Juan port of Florida and Puerto Rico, respectively, are considered significant for their destination holiday cruises.

-Some of the popular cruise homeports include Florida’s Port of Miami and Port Everglades, and Puerto Rico’s Port of San Juan.
+Some popular cruise homeports include Florida’s Port of Miami, Port Everglades, and Puerto Rico’s Port of San Juan.

-ii) Port of call: Also known as the mid-way port, Port of call is somewhere midway on ship’s travel plan to accept fuel supply and stocking or unloading cargo.
+ii) Port of call: Also known as the mid-way port, the Port of call is somewhere midway on the ship’s travel plan to accept fuel supply and stocking or unloading cargo.

-It serves as a stopover port, in between the home ports of a particular vessel.
+It serves as a stopover port between a particular vessel’s home ports.

 iii) Cargo Ports

 As the name suggests, these ports act according to the cargo it manages and the amenities available differ from one port to the other.
-These are the special ports to handle cargo only.
-These ports are also known as “bulk ports”, “break bulk ports” or “container ports”.
+These are the unique ports to handle cargo only.
+These ports are also known as “bulk ports”, “break bulk ports”, or “container ports”.

 The cargo ports involve many mechanical techniques to load or unload the shipment.
-A cargo port may be designed to deal with single, as well as multiple types of products.
+A cargo port may be designed to deal with single and multiple types of products.

-Cargo like wood, liquid chemicals or fuel, food grains, automobiles, etc. are handled by Bulk ports whereas containerized cargo or cargo in containers is handled by the Container ports.
-Sometimes a third category is also added in this series which is all-in-one port this sort of port not only handle specific cargoes but can manage all sorts of cargoes on a single port.
+Bulk ports handle cargo like wood, liquid chemicals or fuel, food grains, automobiles, etc., whereas Container ports handle containerized cargo or cargo in containers.
+Sometimes a third category is added in this series, an all-in-one port.
+This port not only handles specific shipments but can manage all kinds of cargoes in a single port.

-Numerous operating terminals branch out from individual bulk ports and are assigned to maintain the various kinds of ship ladings.
-Stevedores are the companies which act as terminal operators and preside over the actions of the diverse operating terminals.
+Numerous operating terminals branch out from individual bulk ports and are assigned to maintain the various kinds of ship landings.
+Stevedores are the companies which act as terminal operators and preside over the actions of the different operating terminals.

 Difference Between Ports and Terminals

-Ports are strategic geographical locations which are situated at the edge of ocean, seas, rivers, or lakes.
-These locations are then developed to inculcate facilities for loading and unloading of cargo ships.
-The facilities provided for a port depends on the purpose for which the port is being used.
+Ports are strategically located at the edge of the ocean, seas, rivers, or lakes.
+These locations are then developed to inculcate facilities for loading and unloading cargo ships.
+The facilities provided for a port depend on the purpose for which the port is being used.

-Whereas a terminal is referred to as the set of facilities at a port where loading and unloading of cargo/container take place.
-Terminals are named on the basis of the type of cargo that can be handled by them.
-Some of the most common types of terminals are container terminal, bulk cargo terminal, LNG terminal etc.
+A terminal is the set of facilities at a port where the loading and unloading of cargo/containers occur.
+Terminals are named based on the type of cargo that they can handle.
+The most common terminals are container, bulk cargo, LNG, etc.

-In a nutshell, it can be concluded that in interstate or international trade ports are the key areas which ensure safety, security and reliability of voyage.
+In a nutshell, it can be concluded that interstate or international trade ports are the key areas which ensure the safety, security and reliability of voyages.

-There are different sorts of ports as per the purpose they are used for, but the main parts of all the ports are same which are the port authority, administration and operation building, warehouses, a depot for containers and vessels, etc.
+There are different sorts of ports as per the purpose they are used for.
+Still, the main parts of all the ports are the same: the port authority, administration and operation building, warehouses, a depot for containers and vessels, etc.

-There are five major types of natural or man-made ports which are Inland port, fishing port, dry port, warm water port and seaport.
+There are five major types of natural or artificial ports: Inland port, fishing port, dry port, warm water port and seaport.

-But all the regions cannot access to seaports, these are connected to the dry port by means of either road or railways.
-These dry ports are further connected to seaports and serve as a mediator of trade to the remote importers or exporters.
+But all the regions cannot access seaports.
+These are connected to the dry port using either road or railways.
+These dry ports are further connected to seaports and serve as trade mediators to the remote importers or exporters.

-Fishing ports are leisure commercial ports which are only to serve the fishing activities by the people for fun and enjoyment.
+Fishing ports are commercial leisure ports that only serve the fishing activities by the people for fun and enjoyment.

 Inland ports are similar to seaports but with smaller capacity.
-When all these ports fail to serve transportation due to freezing of water in winters then only warm-water ports are still operational.
-So importance of warm water ports can never be out skirted.
+When all these ports fail to serve transportation due to the freezing of water in winters, then only warm-water ports are still operational.
+So the importance of warm water ports can never be out skirted.
 These are the only media to carry out international or national trade expeditions in winter.